 1 tablespoon smoked paprika

 2 teaspoons sucanat or brown sugar

 1 ½ teaspoon dried Mexican oregano

 ½ teaspoon black pepper

 ½ teaspoons sea salt

 - Preheat oven to 375˚F. Peel the acorn squash, cut in half, and remove seeds.
 Take each half and slice each half into ½" slices.
 Alternatively, cut into slices then cut off peel (either way works- just depends on preference).
 Place in a bowl.

 - In a separate bowl, combine spices, sucanat, salt, and pepper.
 Add the yogurt and give a good stir.
 Scrape the yogurt mix into the squash and toss until squash is well-coated.
 Place squash in a single layer on one to two parchment-covered sheet tray and roast until tender, 30 to 40 minutes (depending on thickness of slice- they should be tender but not falling about).

 - While squash is roasting, heat olive oil over medium-high heat in a large skillet.
 Add quinoa and stir until liquid has evaporated and quinoa is lightly browning and crisp, 2-4 minutes.
 Remove from skillet and set aside.

-- Serve squash with quinoa and a few spoonfuls of chimichurri and cheese (if desired)
+- Make chimichurri according to directions then serve squash with quinoa and a few spoonfuls of chimichurri,